InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 You've got this really large feature or larger rewrite in mind that would be totally great and add real value that you would like to donate?
 Excellent!
-Wouldn't it be horrible if all your work would be wasted because the host team is maybe already building something very similar, is planning to depreciate the part of the software you are trying to extend or even does not see what you are proposing to be a fit for their project?
+Wouldn't it be horrible if all your work would be wasted because the host team is maybe already building something very similar, is planning to deprecate the part of the software you are trying to extend or even does not see what you are proposing to be a fit for their project?
 This challenge is a frequent challenge and many team relationships suffered from not handling the fit in advance.

-Make yourself and the host team happy (and possibly even save some work) by getting agreement from the host team on the user/technical design of the contribution _before_ submitting a pull request.
+Make yourself and the host team happy (and possibly even save some work) by getting agreement from the host team on the user/technical design of the contribution _before_ working on the changes and submitting a pull request.
 You'll have to understand how the host team would like you to reach out for this - sometimes they have regular design discussions in person or via chat/voice/video conferences, some hand in design discussion / extension proposal documents for collective discussion and review, some work with feature requests, etc.
 Ask a trusted committer about how to best discuss your proposal.